 Beige cars and brown tents – how did we do camping in the 80s?

-The eighties was the era of brown cars, giant mobile phones and big shoulder pads.
+The eighties was the decade of brown cars, giant mobile phones and big shoulder pads.
 But it wasn’t all bad news.

 Camping was as popular as ever and was starting to become even more accessible for families.

-We've scoured our archives to remind you of the gear and clothes from the decade that style forgot.
+We've scoured the Camping magazine archives to remind you of the gear and clothes from the decade that style forgot.

 A brown Hawa Challenger II four-berth ridge tent, like the one on the right, would cost you £57.99 at Argos.